10 things that I learned in 10 years of marriage.

 2. Choose your battles.
 I feel like they should probably be number one.
 This is the thing that has helped me survive the most in 10 years.
 I have learned the hard way and just overtime that there are some things that are just not worth fighting for!
 Or even fighting about.
 Everyone has their differences and if we were all the same then life would be boring.
 So there are just some things that I just let go.
 It’s harder at first but in the long run life is easier.
 I have been asking my husband for over 10 years to put the toilet seat down.
 Especially now having a puppy and having her snoop around any area that has standing water, it’s imperative.
 But I’ve been fighting that battle for 10 years folks!
 It’s just not worth it.
 I’ve asked my husband to shut his cabinet doors and drawers when he opens them.
 I run into them constantly in the middle of the night when I’m up with the kids or the dog.
 But again, things sometimes just got to the point where it’s easier to just do them yourself.
 I think I’ll survive.

+3. Love always wins.
+It’s true.
+When in doubt, even though it’s hard, just complement one another and be rock.
+Love spoken and Love acted will somehow always find its way and your spouses' heart and things will be OK.
+You just have to try it.
 4. Know and recognize your priorities.
 I’ve known and felt that this was very important for a long time.
 We have to be on the same page about what is important to us.
 Before we had kids, it was important that we were on the same page about trying to get out of debt and also trying to get a house so that we weren’t throwing money away on rent.
 We wanted equity and we wanted it to grow.
 Once we had kids, the priority switched to making sure they were taken care of with all of their necessities but also that we start a savings for them for their college.
 We both always been on the same page about how important education is.

 5. Fight for your marriage.
 Whatever you have to do.
 If things are just starting to get really low, find out what your options are.
 Can you try counseling?
 Does your insurance cover it?
 Do you need more time with each other?
 Or possibly more time for yourselves?
 Instead of just giving up, it’s important to find out what areas are missing attention and try to solve it.
 Even if it means evaluating one by one.